You are here

 Cholelithiasis

-Fenofibrate, like clofibrate and gemfibrozil, may increase cholesterol excretion into the bile, leading to cholelithiasis.
+Fenofibrate may increase cholesterol excretion into the bile, leading to cholelithiasis.
 If cholelithiasis is suspected, gallbladder studies are indicated.
 TRICOR therapy should be discontinued if gallstones are found.
+TRICOR is contraindicated in patients with pre-existing gallbladder disease.

-Caution should be exercised when coumarin anticoagulants are given in conjunction with TRICOR because of the potentiation of coumarin-type anticoagulant effects in prolonging the Prothrombin Time/International Normalized Ratio (PT/INR).
-To prevent bleeding complications, frequent monitoring of PT/INR and dose adjustment of the anticoagulant are recommended until PT/INR has stabilized [see DRUG INTERACTIONS].
+Exercise caution when co-administering anticoagulants with TRICOR because of the potentiation of coumarin-type anticoagulant effects in prolonging the prothrombin time/International Normalized Ratio (PT/INR).
+To prevent bleeding complications, monitor the PT/INR frequently and adjust the dosage of the anticoagulant until the PT/INR has stabilized [see Drug Interactions (7)].

 Pancreatitis

-Pancreatitis has been reported in patients taking fenofibrate, gemfibrozil, and clofibrate.
+Pancreatitis has been reported in patients taking fenofibrates.
 This occurrence may represent a failure of efficacy in patients with severe hypertriglyceridemia, a direct drug effect, or a secondary phenomenon mediated through biliary tract stone or sludge formation with obstruction of the common bile duct.

 Hematologic Changes

-Mild to moderate hemoglobin, hematocrit, and white blood cell decreases have been observed in patients following initiation of fenofibrate therapy.
-However, these levels stabilize during longterm administration.
-Thrombocytopenia and agranulocytosis have been reported in individuals treated with fenofibrate.
-Periodic monitoring of red and white blood cell counts are recommended during the first 12 months of TRICOR administration.
+Mild to moderate hemoglobin, hematocrit, and white blood cell decreases have been observed in patients following initiation of therapy with fenofibrates.
+However, these levels stabilize during long-term administration.
+Thrombocytopenia and agranulocytosis have been reported in individuals treated with TRICOR.
+Periodic monitoring of red and white blood cell counts is recommended during the first 12 months of TRICOR administration.

 Hypersensitivity Reactions